 Summary

 There is a high level of saturation in the area surrounding the mall.
 Other locations are more spread out.
-One area to consider may be the Crater Lake Ave & Roberts Rd area as there is a large residential area nearby (east of the location) that could be better served by a business in closer proximity for convenience to residents.
+One location to consider may be the Crater Lake Ave & Roberts Rd area as there is a large residential area nearby (east of the location) that could be better served by a business in closer proximity for convenience to residents.

 Appendix B – Competitive Strength Matrix